MichaelCurrin/python-package-quickstart/docs/index.md

 from ..filters import equalizer
 ```

-Does not work in the main module.
+This does not work in the main module.